pitampoudel/komposeauth/README.md

-# VardanSoft Auth KMP
+# Auth KMP

-A Kotlin Multiplatform library for authentication and user management in mobile and web applications.
+A Kotlin Multiplatform project for authentication and user management in mobile and web applications.

 ## Overview

-VardanSoft Auth KMP provides a complete authentication solution for Kotlin Multiplatform projects.
+Auth KMP provides a complete authentication solution for Kotlin Multiplatform projects.
 It offers two main artifacts:

 1. **auth** - Core authentication module